py-mine/mcproto/CONTRIBUTING.md

 unusual that style adjustments will be requested in pull requests.

 It is always a good practice to review the style of the existing code-base before adding something new, and adhere to that established style.
-If you think a code style change is should be made, open an issue about it and tell us what exactly should be changed, describe why you think this change is important and if you want to, you can also ask to be assigned to the issue and work on changing the style in the code-base in a standalone PR just for that.
+That applies even if it isn't the style you generally prefer, however if you think a code style change of some kind would be justified, feel free to open an issue about it and tell us what exactly should be changed, and why you think this change is important.
+If you want to, you can also ask to be assigned to the issue and work on changing the style in the code-base in your own PR.
 (Hey you may even get to edit this section!)

 > A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is
 > more important.
 Consistency within one module or function is the most important.